lb12/techiex/README.md

 # TECHIEX
 **Techiex** is a simple imitation of Netflix page.

-This project is part of the HTML & CSS3 Basics Final Practice.
+This project is part of the HTML & CSS3 Basics Final Practice of the Full Stack Web Developer Bootcamp Keepcoding.

 ## Credits